Luna-Coder/contributing-to-firefox/README.md

 * Each unmerged branch creates a new head in the revision history.
 * When you commit, the state of the working directory relative to its parents is recorded as a new changeset (also called a new revision).

+# Mercurial Workflow vs Git Workflow #
+Coming from a git/GitHub workflow to the mercurial/arcanist/phabricator workflow can be quite confusing at the beginning.

+It may be helpful to visualize it using the following diagram.

+Note: Mercurial does not have a staging area.

 # Frequently Used Mercurial Commands #

 **`hg add filename1 filename2`**